BE Lyncis: A Pulsating Star in the Most Eccentric Binary with a Massive Unseen Companion: Abstract

 \section{Abstract}

-We report the discovery of an exceptionally eccentric binary system, BE Lyncis (BE~Lyn), which hosts the nearest known black hole (BH) to Earth.
-Through the analysis of \textit{TESS} photometry combined with an extensive set of times of maximum light spanning 39~years, we identify BE~Lyn as a high-amplitude $\delta$ Scuti star in a binary with an orbital period of $\approx15.9$~years and an extraordinary orbital eccentricity of $e=0.9989^{+0.0008}_{-0.0021}$ ($>0.9968$ at 95\% confidence)---the highest reliably measured for any binary system.
-Dynamical constraints impose an upper limit on the orbital inclination of $i \lesssim 4.0^{\circ}$, corresponding to a companion mass of $M_2 \gtrsim 17.5~M_{\odot}$, which unequivocally favors a black hole.
-This system provides a unique laboratory for studying asteroseismology in strong gravitational fields, the formation of black holes via asymmetric supernovae, and the evolution of extreme binary systems.
-Our work demonstrates, for the first time, the successful application of the light-travel time effect in a pulsating variable to unveil a dormant black hole, establishing a novel method for BH detection in non-interacting binaries.
+We report the discovery of an exceptionally eccentric binary system, BE Lyncis (BE~Lyn), which might host a compact companion with mass $\gtrsim 2.5~M_{\odot}$.
+By combining \textit{TESS} photometry with an extensive set of times of maximum light spanning 39~years, we identify BE~Lyn as a high-amplitude $\delta$ Scuti star in a binary with an orbital period of $\approx15.9$~years and an extraordinary eccentricity of $e=0.9989^{+0.0008}_{-0.0021}$ ($>0.9968$ at 95\% confidence)---the most extreme eccentricity reliably measured for any binary system.
+Dynamical constraints limit the orbital inclination to $i \lesssim 10.1^{\circ}$, implying a companion mass $M_2 \gtrsim 2.5~M_{\odot}$, which identifies the companion as a compact object.
+This mass points to it most likely being a black hole; if instead it is a rapidly rotating neutron star, it would be the most massive known.
+If the black hole interpretation holds, it would be the closest such object to Earth.
+This system provides a unique laboratory for studying asteroseismology in strong gravitational fields, as well as the formation and evolution of extremely eccentric binaries.
+Our work demonstrates the use of the light-travel time effect in a pulsating star to reveal a compact companion, offering a novel method for detecting black holes in non-interacting binaries.